levivm/levivm.github.i/_posts/2016-09-30-using-django-translations.markdown

 ---

-# Django translations
+# Internationalization

 Many time we face the problem to build our apps in away that theirself be avaiable in several languages.
 That is what we call, __Internationalization__.

 Let's see how we can archive this.

+# Django Translations

 Before start, we would need a project, lets clone my super app "cat quotes".
 Django version that I'm using is 1.10.